matthewrdev/md2cs/README.md

 This:

 ```
-submitButton.Text = "/uf00c"; // Huh?
+submitButton.Text = "/ue869"; // Huh?
 What icon is this?
 What font is it from? 😭
 ```

 Becomes this:

 ```
-submitButton.Text = MaterialDesignIcons.Check; // Obviously a check icon from MaterialDesign! 😊👍
+submitButton.Text = MaterialDesignIcons.Build; // Obviously a build icon from MaterialDesign! 😊👍
 ```

 The end result is cleaner, more readable and more maintainable code.